Geowil/LMPGames_MagicSchools/README.md

 Schools contain a multitude of settings, all of which will be covered in the Plugin Settings section.
 Many of these are optional depending on the features you have enabled.

 One of the major components of schools are the skill trees.
-These are objects that define skill progress for like skills (IE: Fire -> Fira -> Firaga) and allow for specific progress configuration based on Class Grade.
+These are objects that define skill progression for similar skills (IE: Fire -> Fira -> Firaga) and allow for specific progress configuration based on Class Grade.
 Class grades will be covered shortly.

 This is accomplished using two settings.
 The first is setting up primary and secondary skill tree configurations.